Directed by: Ridley Scott || Produced by: Ridley Scott, David Giler, Walter Hill

 Prometheus also suffers from an unfocused story and misleading antagonists.
 While the narrative sports a glorious visual style and enthralling tone, various supporting characters meander about with little rhyme or reason to their actions, and several have confusing motivations that are never made clear to the audience.
 The film also hints at several mysteries about the origins of humanity, our sentient creators, the origins of the xenomorph threat, and the purpose of the facility that our cast explore, but in the end winds up raising more questions than it answers, and not in a satisfying way.

-As a whole though, Prometheus is a fine film that has many things going for it.
-The visuals are outstanding and the cinematography pulls you into its immersive alien environments.
+On the other hand, Prometheus’ visuals are outstanding and its cinematography pulls you into its immersive alien environments.
 There are a plethora of great scenes like Noomi Rapace’s impromptu alien-surgery, a sort of alien “super-zombie” attack, and the introduction of the fabled space-jockeys (now renamed “engineers”) featured in the original Alien.
 The film boasts amazing production values and its set-design is immaculate.
 People gush about the “immersive” quality of bloated 3D-epics like Avatar (2009), but if I may say so, the visual atmosphere and tenacious violence of Prometheus are more engrossing than anything George Lucas, Steven Spielberg, or James Cameron have filmed in well over a decade.
-Ridley Scott’s best films may be behind him, but he hasn’t lost his artistic mojo, and to this day showcases his unquestionable power as a visual storyteller and master of mood.
+Ridley Scott’s best films may be behind him, but he hasn’t lost his artistic mojo.